Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 I usually plan on about (2) ribs per person.
 Serve with some of my original barbecue sauce on the side since some folks just have to dip the meat in something.. at least give them something great to use for that purpose;-)

 - Remove from package and place into a deep foil pan

 - Apply yellow mustard to the ribs

-- Sprinkle rub onto all sides of the ribs
+- Sprinkle my original rub onto all sides of the ribs

 - Check for tenderness and remove when finished